 - What challenges might keep them from contributing?

 - Based on these answers, did you pick the right target audience?

 If for any reason you feel a sense of uncertainty when asking these questions, it might be best to start over so you do not waste unneeded resources on marketing to the wrong audience.
 It might be frustrating, but it’s far better than seeing your donations plummet because you hit the pedal too soon.

 Despite the title “nonprofit,” NPOs still need to make strategic use of marketing efforts in order to gain a foothold in an extremely competitive sphere.
 And because certain organizations operate within such a niche market, it’s that much more important to target your recruitment efforts to the right people in the right way.

-But this isn’t to say that there is one true golden audience that will consistently give and grow and keep your operation running single-handedly – multiple audiences exist for every NPO, no matter the cause.
-Whether you run a budding nonprofit or you’ve had 20 consecutive years of success, make sure to run through the data, renew your personas, and convene with your allies in order to maintain awareness of your target audience.
+But this isn’t to say that there is one true golden nonprofit target audience that will consistently give and grow and keep your operation running singlehandedly.
+Multiple audiences exist for every NPO, no matter the cause.
+Whether you run a budding nonprofit or you’ve had 20 consecutive years of success, make sure to run through the data, renew your personas, and convene with your allies to maintain awareness of your target audience.